Mayunga6/TributeWebpage/README.md

-A simple  Tribute webpage using HTML5 and CSS3
+A simple Responsive Tribute webpage using HTML5 and CSS3